jotaaloud/overlappingJFrameComponents/README.md

 1. Add the JFrame elements <br />
 2. Add the Graphics g function and its components <br />
-3. Write the 'setBounds' and add the JFrame comonents AFTER the graphics.
+3. Write the 'setBounds' and add the JFrame components AFTER the graphics.
 You have to do this step INSIDE the Graphics function<br />